alpacaaa/peanocoin/README.markdown

 Things I need to fix.

-- [ ] Mining difficulty is static: Proof of Works is practically non existant as all mining is currently set to `0` difficulty.
+- [ ] Mining difficulty is static: Proof of Work is practically non existant as all mining is currently set to `0` difficulty.
 Ideally, mining a block should take a few seconds to demonstrate how PoW is useful in running a blockchain.
 - [ ] Reward is static, maybe it could decrease over time (not that big of a deal).
 - [ ] Node discovery is still a bit rusty.
 I'd like peers to be added to a node's peers list whenever a request gets through, not just when explicitely requesting `/peers`.